pebreo/pebreo.github.io/endgame/partX-why.md

 Resource-rich: They have the financial security and freedom to pursue their passions and contribute to society.

+## Why both matter

 The implications are staggering.
-When all the needs met we end up with a planet of innovators!
+When all our needs met we end up with a planet of innovators!

 ## Blending Social and Monetary Currency: A Richer Perspective
 TODO: explain & rewrite below